openaps/openaps-menu/README.md

 `"status_screen": "bigbgstatus"` will display the big BG status screen (no graph).

+`"status_screen": "textstatus"` will display a text based status screen with extended information (no graph).

 `"status_screen": "off"` will not auto-update the status screen.

 `"status_screen": "blank"` will wipe the screen during the auto-update, but will wake up when you press a button to let you access menu options.